 Like wise, if you are using a 1,000 micron cold brew grind size but trying to brew an espresso it will be weak, watery and very under brewed.

-Ground coffee is the choice among coffee lovers due to be being better quality and fresher.
-For the best fresh coffee with the freshest possible taste you absolutely must store your coffee beans properly.
+Ground coffee is the choice among coffee lovers due to being better quality and fresher.
+For the best fresh coffee with the freshest possible taste, you absolutely must store your coffee beans properly.

 It doesn’t end there.
 Keep your beans and resulting grounds as fresh as can be by removing them from your coffee canister while they are as cold as can be and just as you are about to brew your coffee.